Edward Klein

-Edward J. Klein (born 1936) is an American author and former foreign editor of Newsweek, former editor-in-chief of The New York Times Magazine (1977–1987).
+Edward J. Klein (born 1936) is an American author, former foreign editor of Newsweek, and former editor-in-chief of The New York Times Magazine (1977–1987).
 He has written about the Kennedys, Bill Clinton, Hillary Clinton, Barack Obama, Michelle Obama, and Donald Trump.

 Early life

 Born in Yonkers, New York, Klein attended Colgate University, graduated from Columbia University School of General Studies, and received an MS degree from the Columbia University Graduate School of Journalism.

 Professional life

 Klein is the former foreign editor of Newsweek and served as the editor-in-chief of The New York Times Magazine from 1977 to 1987.
 He frequently contributes to Vanity Fair and Parade and writes a weekly celebrity gossip column in Parade called "Walter Scott's Personality Parade" under the pseudonym "Walter Scott."
 (The Walter Scott pseudonym had originally been used by Lloyd Shearer, who wrote the column from 1958 to 1991.)
 He also writes books, many of which have been on The New York Times Best Seller list.
 Additionally, he was the principal for the Business Communications School at The Euclid High School Complex.
 He was photographed by Humans of New York photographer Brandon Stanton, on June 12, 2014, which led to his personal website crashing due to a high volume of visitors.
 Klein is also a contributor for the New York Post.